raulpalmaa/MSF_Izhikevich/README.md

 ## MSF revision:
 A quick review of the mathematical formalism can be found at MSF_101.md

-## Code:
+## Codes:
-The python standalone code msf_izhikevich.py evaluates the Lyapunov exponents of the synchronous solution.
+- The python code msf_izhikevich.py evaluates the Lyapunov exponents of the synchronous solution.
+- The python code net_izhikevich.py simulates a network of izhikevich neurons and can return the synchronization error and the timeseries of the system.